- After a needle stick or sharps injury

 When to Contact a Medical Professional

 Call your health care provider if:

-The hepatitis B vaccine or a hepatitis B immune globulin (HBIG) shot may help prevent hepatitis B infection if it is given within 24 hours of exposure.
+The hepatitis B vaccine or a hepatitis immune globulin (HBIG) shot may help prevent infection if you receive it within 24 hours of contact with the virus.

 Dienstag JL.
 Hepatitis B virus infection.
 N Engl J Med.
 2008;359:1486-1500.